A Response to paper Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates by Watters et al. (2026): Commentary

 This allows, for example, large population studies to be conducted even in the presence of imperfect or noisy data.
 In statistical inference, the sample is chosen to balance false positives and false negatives, so as to avoid both the inclusion of artefacts incorrectly classified as real and the erroneous removal of genuine signals.
 This is particularly important because many filtering choices can skew the sample.

 The aggressively filtered sample of 5{,}399 transients presented in \cite{Solano2022} was constructed for a \textit{different scientific purpose}: the search for true vanishing stars, defined as objects detected in the 1950s that cannot subsequently be recovered in any catalogue, see \cite{Villarroel2020}.
 To minimise false positives in that context, a strict requirement was imposed that no cross-match with any other astronomical catalogue could exist across the electromagnetic spectrum, after which scanning artefacts were removed.
-Given that the catalogues used in the cross-matching have different sky coverages, this introduces heterogeneity into the smaller sample.